For the past several years, the conversation around personal growth has centered on habits.

 It is combining them.

-Let AI help turn the mission into clear daily actions.
+Let AI turn the goal into clear daily actions.

 Show up and complete the commitments tied to the plan.